Undocumented Immigrants: How to Get Legal Status in the United States

 • Operation Enduring Freedom (September 11, 2001 to present)

-Why Can’t You Marry a U.S. Citizen?
+Why Can’t You Marry A U.S. Citizen?

 In some cases, marrying a U.S. citizen can get you “immediate relative” status that makes you eligible for a green card.
-However, you can only take this route if you enter into a valid, bona fide marriage with a citizen – if you’re only marrying for the immigration benefit, U.S. Customs and Immigration Services will find out and you will be removed from the country.
+However, you can only take this route if you enter into a valid, bona fide marriage with a citizen.
+If you’re only marrying for the immigration benefit, U.S. Customs and Immigration Services will find out and you will be removed from the country.

 Additionally, this option is only available to people who entered the United States legally on a valid visa.
 If you entered the U.S. illegally, your chance of being able to adjust your status is very slim.

-Are You an Undocumented Immigrant Who Needs to Get Legal Status in the U.S.?
+Are You An Undocumented Immigrant Who Needs To Get Legal Status In The U.S.?

+We know that undocumented immigrants face social isolation and risk separation from loved ones.
 If you’re an undocumented immigrant who needs to know how to get legal status in the U.S., we may be able to help you.
-Call us today to set up your consultation with an experienced professional who can give you the legal guidance you need.
+We have helped other immigrants and immigrant families get legal status.

 About Davis & Associates: